 - Remote debugging

 With Synergy DBL Integration for Visual Studio (SDI), you can use Visual Studio to debug traditional Synergy programs.
 You'll use Visual Studio commands to start and control debugging (Start Debugging, Step Into, Break All, Attach to Process, Stop Debugging, etc.), and you can use some standard traditional Synergy debugger commands.

 You can also remotely debug a Synergy program — i.e., debug a Synergy program on a different machine (Windows, UNIX, or OpenVMS) — even if you have no Visual Studio project for that program.
 See Remote debugging below.

-Before debugging, build projects in debug mode.
+Before debugging, you must build projects in debug mode.
 (The debugger can step into a routine only if the project is built in debug mode.)
-Then, while your project is open in Visual Studio, select a Visual Studio debugging command, such as Debug > Start Debugging from the Visual Studio menu.
-See Visual Studio documentation for more information on debugging, and note the following:
+Then, while your solution is open in Visual Studio, set the active configuration/platform combination, and select a Visual Studio debugging command, such as Debug > Start Debugging from the Visual Studio menu.
+See Visual Studio documentation for more information on the Visual Studio debugger, and note the following:

 You can use one of the following standard traditional Synergy debugger commands by entering it in the Immediate window when the debugger has paused for a breakpoint: DEPOSIT, SET TRAP, SET UNINITIALIZED, SET WATCH, or a SHOW command.

 |1.||Set at least one Visual Studio debugger breakpoint at a location in code that's executed before you want the standard traditional Synergy debugger command to take effect.|

 |2.||Start a debugging session for your traditional Synergy program.|